danielPaszek/inMemoryDatabase/README.md

 # pubs-db

 It is an in memory database system package, that allows you to manage state for node.js.
+It can replace redis in small projects where you need RAM database.
+It has easy to use observer to monitor chaanges in your db.
 We support few data structures like Tree, Map, Array and Object.

 # Getting started